 You can buy drinks by ⅓, ½ or ⅔ pints and the bar staff are always very helpful with their recommendations – we opted for their House IPA (6.9% ABV) – one of the best (and strongest) IPAs we’ve had in a London brewery – and their Howling Pils.

-We also like the fact that the food offering isn’t your usual pub fare with modern Columbian cuisine by Maize Baize (think bandejas and chicken wings with a latin twist).
+We also like the fact that the food offering isn’t your usual pub fare with Sri Lankan cuisine by Kottu House.

 YOU MIGHT LIKE – The best Hackney Wick bars and breweries

-The newest London brewery opening on our list is part of the burgeoning Walthamstow Beer Mile – Exale Brewery claims to be ‘never dull’ and who are we to disagree?
+Part of the burgeoning Blackhorse Beer Mile – Exale Brewery claims to be ‘never dull’ and who are we to disagree?
 We enjoyed our Exale experience as the taproom set-up is pretty eclectic, set up in a former old furniture warehouse (this might explain why all the chairs are so different).

 Close to Blackhorse Road Tube, you can also combine a trip to Exale with other Walthamstow London breweries or a walk around the nearby Walthamstow Wetlands (because beer always tastes better after a long walk, right?).

 Truly a hidden gem amongst some of the more well known and centrally located taproom, Gravity Well Taproom is a warm and welcome addition to our top London breweries taprooms guide and part of the new Leytonstone Beer Mile.

 Handily located directly below Leyton Midland Road Overground station (literally 30 secs walk), our Gravity Well Taproom experience started well with a friendly welcome from the bar-staff.